algosup/2024-2025-project-1-fpga-team-7/documents/Quality_assurance/test_plan.md

 ### 2.3.Stress Testing
 Stress Testing is particular, because it involves inconsistent conditions such as simulating multiple inputs or slow loading conditions.

-The Q.A., possibly accompanied by the Software Engineer and the Tech Lead, will work on that type of testing.
+The Q.A., possibly accompanied by the Software Engineers and the Tech Lead, will work on that type of testing.
 For that, they will pretend to play the game in an "agressive manner" and use a software to simulate a slow latency.

 ### 2.4.Hardware Testing
 This one will be required because it's focused on the use of the FPGA module.
 Indeed, we will have to make sure the module will handle the required program of the game, that its components like switches and lead still work, and potentially display the level number on his LCD screen.